Pp3ng/PGS/README.md

 The server will:

+1. Log all actions to the console and log file
-1. Load configuration from config.json
+2. Load configuration from config.json
-2. Initialize the thread pool
+3. Initialize the thread pool
-3. Start listening on the configured port
+4. Start listening on the configured port
-4. Serve static files from the configured directory
+5. Serve static files from the configured directory

 ## Design Decisions

 ### ThreadPool Implementation

-- Uses a fixed number of worker threads (default: 4)
 - Thread-safe queue for task management
 - Condition variables for thread synchronization

 ### Socket Handling

-- Non-blocking sockets with epoll
+- Non-blocking sockets with epoll for I/O multiplexing
 - SO_REUSEADDR and SO_REUSEPORT options enabled
 - IPv4 support